boltchat/bolt/README.md

 # bolt.chat
 > ⚡ A fast, lightweight, and secure chat protocol, client and server, written in Go.

+## About
+_bolt.chat_ is intended as a modern replacement for [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat).
+I started this project because I feel like there aren't many open source chat protocols that follow modern standards.

+Not only do I think it's a great fit for an IRC replacement; it might even be suitable for a replacement of present-day proprietary protocols and chat applications, such as Discord and Slack. _bolt.chat_ comes with a nifty text-base user interface, but since it uses its own protocol, it's possible to build a GUI client in, say, Electron (please don't, use [Tauri](https://github.com/tauri-apps/tauri))

 ## Installation
 Please have a look at the [Releases](https://github.com/keesvv/bolt.chat/releases) page for the most up-to-date client and server binaries.